via-lang/via/README.md

 ## Introduction

-**via** is a modern scripting language designed for complex, high-performance sandbox environments where correctness and/or speed is the top priority.
-It completely eliminates runtime type checking, GC pauses, and memory hogging by providing a powerful, flexible static type system, while staying lightweight enough to embed.
+**via** is a modern scripting language designed for complex, high-performance sandbox environments where correctness and speed are the absolute top priority.
+It completely eliminates runtime type checking overhead, GC pauses, and excessive memory usage by providing a powerful, flexible static type system - while maintaining a footprint lightweight enough to embed.
+Although it isn't designed for standalone use, it still comes with batteries included! 🔋⚡️

-The compiler is built on [salsa](https://salsa-rs.github.io), an incremental computation engine, and [rowan](https://github.com/rust-analyzer/rowan), a lossless syntax tree library with incremental reparsing - the same foundations behind [rust-analyzer](https://rust-analyzer.github.io/) & similar to the ones behind [rustc](https://github.com/rust-lang/rust).
+The compiler is built with [salsa](https://salsa-rs.github.io), an incremental computation engine; along with [rowan](https://github.com/rust-analyzer/rowan), a lossless syntax tree library - the same foundations behind [rust-analyzer](https://rust-analyzer.github.io/) & similar to the ones behind [rustc](https://github.com/rust-lang/rust).
 The result is a compiler designed to recheck only what changed, keeping iteration fast even as a project grows.
+The language server is also fused with the compiler, making total integration as smooth as can be!

+### What's different?

 <details>
-<summary><strong>Comparison to Lua</strong></summary>
+<summary><strong>A comparison to Lua</strong></summary>

 > [!NOTE]
 > This isn't an apples-to-apples comparison as per the different design goals of these two languages, but it is vaild nontheless given the popularity of Lua.